indra063/indra063/README.md

 🖥️ Self-taught beginner mapper
 </li>
 <li>
-🎨 Graphic design is my passions
+🎨 Graphic design is my passion
 </li>
 <li>
 👨‍💻 Building cool things, one challenge at a time